openaps/docs/docs/docs/walkthrough/phase-1/using-openaps-tools.md

 $ ls
 openaps.ini
 ```
-That `openaps.ini` file is the configuration file for this particular instance of OpenAPS.
+That `openaps.ini` file is the configuration file for this particular instance of openaps.
 It will contain all of your device information, plugin information, reports, and aliases.
-In the subsequent sections, you will be configuring your OpenAPS instance to add these components.
+In the subsequent sections, you will be configuring your openaps instance to add these components.
 For now, however, it is blank.
 Go ahead and take a look:

 `cat openaps.ini`